apostrophe-module

 # renderAndSend(req, name, data)

 request.
-If an exception is thrown by self.render
+If an exception is thrown by self.render, the error is

 properly logged and a 500 error is correctly sent to the client.